hhhhhhhh1233/EvolvingCreatures/README.md

 mkdir build && cd build
 cmake ..
 ```

+> [!NOTE]
-If there are any issues running cmake then make sure that both vcpkg and physx are installed in the proper location, or edit the cmake file to point to where they are on your system.
+> If there are any issues running cmake then make sure that both vcpkg and physx are installed in the proper location, or edit the cmake file to point to where they are on your system.